×

 When we asked people what advice they would give someone preparing to move to San Ignacio, they said:

 "San Ignacio, is a small town located in the mountainous region of the country, known for its cool climate and beautiful landscapes.
 Before moving there, expats should know that Spanish is the primary language spoken, so learning the language or having a basic understanding would be beneficial.
 The cost of living in San Ignacio is relatively low compared to many Western countries, but it's essential to understand that wages are also significantly lower.
 The town is safe compared to other parts of El Salvador, but like any place, it's important to take precautions and be aware of your surroundings.
 Healthcare facilities in San Ignacio are basic, and for serious medical conditions, you may need to travel to the capital, San Salvador.
 It's recommended to have comprehensive health insurance that covers medical evacuation.
 Public transportation is available but may not be as reliable or comfortable as what expats may be used to.
 Owning a car can be beneficial, but be prepared for mountainous and sometimes challenging driving conditions.
 The cuisine in San Ignacio is a mix of local and international food, with a focus on fresh, locally sourced ingredients.
 It's important to note that the water in El Salvador is not safe to drink from the tap, so bottled or filtered water should be used.
 San Ignacio has a slower pace of life, which can be a significant change for those used to living in a bustling city.
 The town is close to several natural attractions, including hiking trails and coffee plantations, which can provide recreational activities.
 Lastly, it's crucial to understand the local customs and traditions, as Salvadorans are known for their warm hospitality and strong sense of community.
-Building relationships with locals can greatly enhance your experience living in San Ignacio," remarked one expat in San Ignacio, El Salvador.
+Building relationships with locals can greatly enhance your experience living in San Ignacio," said one expat who made the move to San Ignacio.

 What is a typical expat home or apartment like in San Ignacio?

 "Expat homes in San Ignacio, are typically spacious and comfortable, often featuring modern amenities.
 They are usually located in safe, gated communities or in the heart of the town for easy access to local shops, restaurants, and other conveniences.
 Many homes have open floor plans with large windows to let in natural light and offer stunning views of the surrounding landscapes.
 The architecture often reflects a blend of traditional Salvadoran style and contemporary design.
 Kitchens are usually fully equipped with modern appliances, and living areas are furnished for comfort and functionality.
 Bedrooms are typically large, often with en-suite bathrooms.
 Many homes also have outdoor spaces, such as patios or gardens, where residents can enjoy the warm Salvadoran weather.
 Some expat homes may also have a swimming pool or access to a community pool.
 Despite being in a relatively small town, these homes often come with high-speed internet and satellite TV, catering to the needs of expats.
 They are often located close to international schools, making them ideal for families.
 While some expats choose to live in apartments, these are less common in San Ignacio than in larger cities.
 However, those that are available are typically modern, secure, and located in convenient areas of the town.
-Overall, expat homes in San Ignacio, El Salvador, offer a comfortable and convenient lifestyle, blending local culture with modern conveniences," commented one expat who made the move to San Ignacio.
+Overall, expat homes in San Ignacio, El Salvador, offer a comfortable and convenient lifestyle, blending local culture with modern conveniences," said one expat in San Ignacio.

 What is the average cost of housing in San Ignacio?